Manjiz/olemop/packages/olemop-sync-redis/README.md

 data sync module is simple sync memory data into store engine like mysql,redis,file.

 As we known, updating data is very frequently in game application.
 Especial in MMORPG kind game.
 User game data,such as location,flood,equipment,etc. almost always change as time going.
 For the purpose of avoid such update action cost, we decide to keep a copy data in memory.
-And keep synchronized with a timer and log;
+And keep synchronized with a timer and log

 Data sync can support both timer call and instance invoke for the different situation.
-Most of time the developer don't pay attention to it;
+Most of time the developer don't pay attention to it

 Data sync also can support memory operation like NOSQL database such as redis,mongodb etc. most of time developer can seem as a memory database without transaction.